The Team at BC Women’s Centre for Pelvic Pain & Endometriosis:

 Dr. Williams’ practice involves helping women with pelvic pain, endometriosis, infertility, menstrual disorders, fibroids, and recurrent pregnancy loss.
 Her expertise is in pelvic ultrasound and advanced surgical management of gynecological conditions, such as laparoscopic removal of fibroids, laparoscopic excision of complex endometriosis, and laparoscopic hysterectomy.

 As Clinical Associate Professor in the UBC Department of Obstetrics & Gynaecology, Division of Gynaecologic Specialties, Dr. Williams is an active clinical and surgical teacher of residents and fellows.
 She devotes a large portion of her practice to research in the diagnosis and management of chronic pelvic pain and endometriosis.

 Dr. Paul Yong

-Dr. Yong completed a MD/PhD degree in Experimental Medicine and Residency in Obstetrics & Gynaecology, followed by a Clinical Fellowship in Endometriosis, Pelvic Pain, & Advanced Laparoscopy in 2012, at the University of British Columbia.
+Dr. Yong completed a MD/PhD degree in Experimental Medicine and a Residency in Obstetrics & Gynaecology, followed by a Clinical Fellowship in Endometriosis, Pelvic Pain, & Advanced Laparoscopy in 2012, at the University of British Columbia.

-Dr. Yong directs the research program at the BC Women’s Centre for Pelvic Pain & Endometriosis.
-His clinical research interests are in endometriosis and pelvic pain, and his translational research interests include biobanking of endometriosis, gene sequencing in endometriosis, and investigating nerve formation in the pelvis as a cause of pain.
+Dr. Yong directs the Research Program at the BC Women’s Centre for Pelvic Pain & Endometriosis.
+His clinical research interests are in endometriosis and pelvic pain, and his translational research interests include bio-banking of endometriosis, gene sequencing in endometriosis, and investigating nerve formation in the pelvis as a cause of pain.
 Dr. Yong is also involved in teaching and is Assistant Professor in the UBC Department of Obstetrics & Gynaecology, Division of Gynaecologic Specialties.

-Susannah Britnell (BScHonsPT, FCAMT) is a Registered Physiotherapist at the BC Women’s Centre for Pelvic Pain & Endometriosis and has been with the program since it began in 2011.
+Susannah Britnell (BScHonsPT, FCAMPT) is a Registered Physiotherapist at the BC Women’s Centre for Pelvic Pain & Endometriosis and a Fellow of the Canadian Academy of Manipulative Physical Therapy.She has been with the program since it began in 2011.
 Susannah provides assessment and treatment for pelvic pain conditions such as pelvic floor dysfunction, pelvic girdle pain, vulvar and vaginal pain, bladder and bowel dysfunction, and chronic pelvic pain and endometriosis.

 Susannah has a Bachelor of Science (Honours) degree from Manchester University in the UK, a Diploma of Advanced Manual and Manipulative Therapy, and a certificate in Gunn IMS.
-She has completed postgraduate courses in pain bio-physiology, orthopaedics, pelvic girdle pain, incontinence, and pelvic floor dysfunction.
-Susannah is a guest lecturer of Obstetrics in the Master of Physiotherapy program at the University of British Columbia.
-Susannah is a co-instructor with Dutch physiotherapist Cecile Röst, teaching postgraduate courses to physiotherapists in North America in Rost Therapy for pelvic girdle pain (PGP).
+She has completed postgraduate courses in pain bio-physiology, orthopaedics, PGP, incontinence, and pelvic floor dysfunction.
+Susannah is a guest lecturer of Obstetrics in the Master of Physiotherapy program at the University of British Columbia and a co-instructor with Dutch physiotherapist Cecile Röst, teaching postgraduate courses in Röst Therapy for Pelvic Girdle Pain to physiotherapists in North America.

-Holly shares her time between private practice and BC Women’s Hospital where she has worked since 2004 in the departments of Specialized Women’s Health, Reproductive Endocrinology & Infertility (REI/IVF), Birthing, and Pelvic Pain.
-She has a Master’s degree in Counselling Psychology from University of British Columbia, has completed a counselling internship at BC Reproductive Mental Health, and is both a Registered Clinical Counsellor and a Canadian Certified Counsellor.
-Holly is an active member of the American Society for Reproductive Medicine (MHPG-ASRM), the Canadian Fertility & Andrology Society (CSIG-CFAS), and PainBC, and co-facilitates the Vancouver Infertility Support Group.
+Holly has worked as a counsellor at BC Women’s Hospital & Health Centre since 2004 in the departments of Reproductive Endocrinology & Infertility (REI/IVF), Chronic Pelvic Pain, Recurrent Pregnancy Loss/Early pregnancy Loss, Specialized Women’s Health, Best Births, and Heart Health.
+She has a Master’s degree in Counselling Psychology from University of British Columbia and is both a Registered Clinical Counsellor and a Canadian Certified Counsellor.
+Holly is an active member of the American Society for Reproductive Medicine (ASRM), the Canadian Fertility & Andrology Society (CFAS), and the International Pelvic Pain Society (IPPS).